 If Halsall’s hair transplant did indeed coincide with him getting back together with Ms Hudson, he certainly wouldn’t be the first man to have given himself a confidence boost by dealing with his hair loss.

-Professional male hair loss treatment is an extremely popular option and many men choose to seek out the help of a specialist clinic so that they receive personalised plans and dedicated support.
-This is also because courses based around the only clinically-proven hair loss treatments – finasteride 1mg and minoxidil – are a more affordable option, and results can generally be seen more gradually.
-Many men find this natural progression preferable to having to explain a shaved head followed by a boost in the volume of their hair.
+Non-invasive male hair loss treatment is an extremely popular option and many men choose to seek out the help of a specialist clinic so that they receive personalised advice and dedicated support.
+This can also be because courses based around the only clinically-proven hair loss medications currently MHRA licensed and FDA approved, are a more affordable option, and results can generally be seen more gradually.
+This natural progression can be preferable to having to explain a shaved head followed by a boost in the volume of their hair.

 What’s also worth mentioning is that even when a man signs up for invasive hair restoration, his surgeon is likely to advise using hair loss treatment products both in the run-up to the procedure (to give the surgeon more to work with), and after the operation, on an on-going basis, too.